 1. Review the different reward opportunities to guide your sales goals

-Whether your girls are aiming for a turtle-y awesome plushie or a trip to Disneyland, it’s important for your girls to dream big when setting their sales goals.
+Whether your girls are aiming for an awesome plushie or a trip to Disneyland, it’s important for your girls to dream big when setting their sales goals.
 Take a look at the Girl Rewards Sheet to help them decide how many boxes they want to sell.
 Remember, older girls in grades 6-12 also have the option to use Reward Cards on council-approved trips and projects.
 From the lush rainforests of Costa Rica to the Great Wall of China, you never know where Girl Scout Cookies may take her!

 Pro Tip: We always encourage girls to celebrate the end of cookie season with their troop, but if you want to keep the momentum going throughout the season, give your girls a little extra praise throughout the sale by celebrating smaller milestone markers, like every 100 boxes (or 500 boxes if they have bigger goals).
 Whether you want to display their climbing progress or treat them to a special snack of their choice, acknowledging their hard work and success will make their end goal seem more tangible.